What is the Earning Potential?

 Luxury brands on the rise

-“The luxury industry is doing very well in the United States,” says Linda Chadwick, President and CEO of Dessange Group North America.
+“The luxury industry is doing very well in the United States,” says John Costanza, President and CEO of Dessange Group North America.
 “Dessange is in a very high-end category, and we have very little direct competition, especially with the amount of support we offer.
 The strategic timing for expansion in the U.S. market couldn’t be better.”

 Indeed, the numbers look good for the luxury industry.
 According to Bain & Co., the luxury goods market is outpacing global GDP growth by 50%.
 A recent article in The New York Times named America as the No. 1 growth market for luxury goods and service, followed by Japan, Italy, France and China.
 As Dessange grows in the U.S., we expect our strong European tradition will attract a large, discerning clientele seeking the premium luxury experience.